Nitin Sawhney

-Nitin Sawhney (/ˈnɪtɪn ˈsɔːni/; born 1964) is a British musician, producer and composer.
+Nitin Sawhney (/ˈnɪtɪn ˈsɔːni/ NIT-in SAW-nee; born 1964) is a British musician, producer and composer.
 A recipient of the Ivor Novello Lifetime Achievement award in 2017, among multiple international awards throughout his career.
 Sawhney's work combines Asian and other worldwide influences with elements of electronica and often explores themes such as multiculturalism, politics, and spirituality.
-Sawhney is also active in the promotion of arts and cultural matters, is chair of the PRS Foundation, sits on the board of trustees of theatre company Complicité, and is a patron of numerous film festivals, venues, and educational institutions.
+Sawhney was also chair of the PRS Foundation and is a patron of film festivals, venues, and educational institutions.
 In 2021, he was an ambassador for the Royal Albert Hall.

 Sawhney has scored for and performed with orchestras, and collaborated with and written for Paul McCartney, Sting, the London Symphony Orchestra, A. R. Rahman, Brian Eno, Sinéad O'Connor, Jacob Golden, Anoushka Shankar, Jeff Beck, Shakira, Will Young, Joss Stone, Taio Cruz, Ellie Goulding, Horace Andy, Cirque du Soleil, Akram Khan, Deepa Mehta, Mira Nair, Nelson Mandela, Ojos de Brujo, Hélène Grimaud, Natacha Atlas, Jools Holland, Jorja Smith, John Hurt and Pink Floyd.
 Performing extensively around the world, Sawhney has achieved an international reputation across multiple artistic mediums.

 Often appearing as Artist in Residence, Curator or Musical Director at international festivals, Sawhney contributes to musical education, having acted as patron of the British Government's Access-to-music programme, the East London Film festival and, currently, Artis as well as acting as a judge for The Ivor Novello Awards, BAFTA, BIFA, and a new role as Patron for the PRS Foundation.
-He is a recipient of seven honorary doctorates from British universities, is a fellow of LIPA and the Southbank University, an Associate of Sadler's Wells, and sits on the board for British theatre company Complicite.
+He is a recipient of numerous honorary doctorates from British universities,is a fellow of LIPA and the Southbank University, an Associate of Sadler's Wells.
 In 2017, Sawhney received the Ivor Novello Lifetime Achievement award.

 Having turned down an OBE in 2007, stating that it was associated with "a colonial past", Sawhney accepted a higher-grade CBE in the 2019 New Year Honours.
 He accepted it for his father, who he said had died regretting that Sawhney had rejected the OBE.

 Since 2014, the publishing interest of Nitin Sawhney's catalogue has been represented by Reservoir Media Management.